-All Chinese people take a vacation on the national holidays, which include New Year's Day (January 1st), Spring Festival (Lunar January 1st), Tomb-sweeping Day (April 5th), May Day (May 1st), Dragon Boat Festival (Lunar May 5th), Mid-Autumn Festival (Lunar August 15th), and National Day (October 1st).
+All Chinese people take a vacation on the national holidays, which include New Year's Day (January 1st), Spring Festival (1st day of the first lunar month), Tomb-sweeping Day (April 4th or 5th), May Day (May 1st), Dragon Boat Festival (5th day of the 5th lunar month), Mid-Autumn Festival (15th day of the 8th lunar month), and National Day (October 1st).

 Ethnic groups in China have their own holidays according to tradition, such as the Tibetan Spring Festival (January 1st in Tibetan calendar), the Water-Splashing Festival of the Dai Nationality (14th to 16th of April, 24th to 26th day of the sixth month of the Dai calendar), and the Nadam Fair of the Inner Mongolian people (Between July and August).